 Inside, we noticed a creperie, Sephora cosmetics store, Vapiano pasta eatery, Lee’s Vietnamese Bubble Tea, and an unwanted Starbucks.
 The top level had a skylit Food Court with a huge Indian restaurant and a spiffy vegan one.

-This year, prices at four major supermarket chains dropped: Albert, Lidl, Tesco, and Penny Market.
+This year in Czechia, prices at four major supermarket chains dropped: Albert, Lidl, Tesco, and Penny Market.
 Does that happen in your area?

 We walked south to Albert Supermarket (open until 23:00).
-It’s near a tram stop for several routes that use the road.
-It was large, and most of the customers were young.
 Finished with their jobs, folks shopped for dinner ingredients.
 Five muscular teenagers were dressed for football (only America calls it soccer) and they bought bottles of juice and vitamin water.

-We noticed that it is a common occurrence for people to buy bouquets of flowers for their homes.
-Being a polite population, Czechs also use flowers as gifts to friends when they meet for homecooked meals.
+Men and women purchased bouquets of flowers to adorn their dinner tables (European apartments have dining areas).
+Being a polite population, Czechs also use flowers as gifts to friends when they meet for home-cooked meals.
 That’s lovely.
 Unlike the USA, the fresh flowers were affordable.
 (Anything “nice” in the USA costs extra, as if it is a luxury to have).

-As we exited, we realized that we faced Karlovo Namesti (Charles Square), named for King Charles IV who initiated New Town.
+As we exited, we realized that we faced Karlovo Namesti (Charles Square), named for Charles IV who initiated New Town.
 It is a rectangular park with a Metro station and a traffic byway.
-Sized at 80,550 square-meters, it’s one of the largest public squares in the world.
-We were in the top half of it.
+Sized at 8 hectares (20 acres), it’s one of the largest public squares in the world.

 When it was laid in 1348, it was the largest in Europe.
 Its main purpose was a cattle market.
 The area is steeped in remarkable history, so I will remark on it.